shadowga/website/_docs/3/c-buildmanage.md

 You can find a specific ID by viewing jobs for yourself, another member, or the server.

 ### Purging edit jobs
-This command is similar to the above one except it will cancel every edit in a player's queue or globally.
+This command is similar to the above one except it will cancel every edit in a member's queue or globally.
 Admins should only use this command in emergencies as it can cause a major change.
  * `/awe purge` - Purges all queued block operations.